scratchaddons-community/scradd/README.md

 #### Create a bot

 1. Visit [the Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
+2. Note the "Application ID" for future use.
-2. Go to the "Bot" tab and add a bot to the app.
+3. Go to the "Bot" tab and add a bot to the app.
-3. Highly recommended: Disable the "Public Bot" switch so random people don't add it to their servers.
+4. Highly recommended: Disable the "Public Bot" switch so random people don't add it to their servers.
-4. Make sure to toggle all three of the Privileged Gateway Intents (the Presence, Server Members, and Message Content Intents) on.
+5. Make sure to toggle all three of the Privileged Gateway Intents (the Presence, Server Members, and Message Content Intents) on.
-5. Click "Reset Token" and note it for future use.
+6. Click "Reset Token" and note it for future use.

 #### Set up the testing server